bheidecker/bettini/docs/collections/_diagnoses/en/14-lifevest.md

 heading: LifeVest
 ---

-If the pump function of your heart is severely decreased, we have a protective device for you to interrupt arrhythmias should they occur.
+If the pump function of your heart is severely decreased, we have a protective device for you to terminate arrhythmias should they occur.
 With severely decreased function, the risk of arrhythmias is increased.
 If the pump function of your left chamber/the left ventricular ejection fraction is < or = 35%, in most cases we will